PaulTGG/stardewtracker/README.md

 UPDATES

+2022-January-6 - I had Oil listed as a cooking recipe for some reason?
+Weird.

 2021-December-30 - Renamed Willy's Boat to "Willy's Boat," broke out the three items (not standard, but whatevs), and moved it to Quests instead of Crafting.

 2021-June-7 - Added the csv files containing all the item and recipe data (in case you want to database-ify it yourself).